shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Ersie, is that you?"
 Mudrich cautiously approached.

 "Of course it is, Mu-uh-udrich!"
-Ersatizca gulped and clapped a hand over her mouth.
+Ersatzica gulped and clapped a hand over her mouth.

 "Are you ok?"